 Skin cells are constantly replenishing themselves during a process controlled by DNA.
 When DNA is damaged, often from ultraviolet radiation, the process is corrupted, and abnormal tissue, which can turn malignant, forms.

-Some skin cancer, particularly melanoma, affects areas of the skin that have not been exposed to the sun.
-Other factors that increase the risk for developing skin cancer include the following:
+Some skin cancer, particularly melanoma, affects areas that have not been exposed to the sun.
+Other factors that increase your risk include:

 - Fair complexion